Perkantas Yogyakarta

 - Communicating with non-technical stakeholders clearly and patiently

-- Owning a project beyond delivery, including post-launch stability
+- Owning a project beyond delivery, including post-launch stability and long-term evolution

 Key Takeaways

-- First freelance project with real user
+- First freelance project with real users, now in long-term engagement

-- Frontend-focused role with long-term ownership
+- Frontend-focused role with full lifecycle ownership

 Specific implementation details are kept high-level to respect community and platform boundaries.